pegler/revere/README.md

  - Store the return value of the monitor (numbers or strings) for each run
  - Automatic purging of old data (day granularity)

 Revere is a general purpose monitoring and alerting system.
 It has pluggable sources of data and alerts.
-So you can pull data from anywhere you want and then trigger alarms when certain thresholds are crossed.
+So you can pull data from anywhere you want and then trigger alarms when certain thresholds are crossed, all while using pure python for your calculations.

 Installation
 ------